 Buying a new or used car in Germany can be a challenge, but there's plenty of help -- if you know where to look for it.

 The car-buying experience in Germany can be both exciting and daunting.
 It can be exciting because there is a very wide number of manufacturers to choose from.
 It can be daunting because car prices tend to be higher and the whole thing has to be handled in a strange language.
 But take heart.
-It is not really that much different from buying a car at home and there are special programs designed with expatriates in mind.
+It is not really that much different from buying a car at home and there are even some manufacturers that offer special programs designed with expatriates in mind.

-New or Used.
-Whether you buy a new or used car depends on your circumstances.
+Whether you buy a new or pre-owned (used) car depends on your circumstances.
 How long will you be over here?
 How much money do you want to spend?
 How many kilometers do you drive?
 What sort of driving do you do (more autobahn than city driving)?

-New cars.
-There are plenty of sources to help you decide what car you wish to buy, including, among others, television commercials, newspapers and auto magazines.
+There are plenty of sources to help you decide what car you wish to buy, including, among others, television commercials, newspapers, auto magazines and the ubiquitous internet sites.
+No matter where you get your information, it is most likely that you will eventually end up in a dealership to finalize the deal and drive off with your new set of wheels.
 You can usually find someone at the showroom who speaks English, and German law generally prohibits the freewheeling bargaining that is so common in other countries.
 So, in theory, what you see on the sticker is what you should have to pay for the car.

 There are still some ways of getting the price down.
 Dealers sometimes give discounts for payment in cash.
 Some dealers register cars for a day and then immediately deregister them.
 This turns them into "used cars", giving flexibility in pricing.
 There is also room for negotiation when it comes to the "extras"; sunroof, air conditioning, sound system and other accessories.
 Another way to lower the cost of a new car is to make sure the dealer gives you a very good price for your trade-in.